TUM-I5/MolSim/README.md

 After building the project you can run the executable

-1. Familiarize yourself with the provided .xml file located in the /input/ folder.
+1. Familiarize yourself with the provided .xml file located in the /input/ folder and the .xsd file located in the /xsd/ folder. <br />
    XML-Files are used to specify different parameters. <br />
-2. Create new XML-File or use the provided one and specify all the input parameters that are needed. <br />
+2. Create a new XML-File or use the provided one and specify all the input parameters that are needed. <br />
 3. Navigate into the build folder: `cd build`
 4. The application can be run from the console.
 Run `./MolSim -h` to print the help text. <br />
    The -f option automatically distinguishes between different input files, such as xml, cuboid, sphere etc. <br />